Amri91/route-v/readme.md

 router
 .get('/', v({
+  // Note that the order matters
+  // Key: any range accepted by semver
+  // value: any function
   '<1.x': ctx => ctx.body = 'hello',
   '^1.0.0': ctx => ctx.body = 'ola',
   // Matches any other valid version